CTylerD/Trivia-API/README.md

 ### Project Structure

-The `./frontend` directory contains a complete React frontend to consume the data from the Flask server.
-[View the README.md within ./frontend for more details.](./frontend/README.md)
+The `./frontend` directory contains a complete React frontend to consume the data from the Flask server [View the README.md within ./frontend for more details.](./frontend/README.md)

 ## Contributing Authors